masternodeh/0-docs/docs/sd/servicedesk-info.md

 #### Phases

 _Phase 1:_
-* Option of Flow A - New tickets created by the users will be added automatically to a new Google sheet: https://docs.google.com/spreadsheets/d/1CBBT1K1sLu6oy3MDCfxbOGH53X812_xpJqfBj8NAyH0/edit#gid=968062942
+* Option of Flow A - New tickets created by the users will be automatically notified in the notification TG channel: https://t.me/joinchat/Ts7NBUAKK_JiZDQ0
-  * A notification of a new ticket creation will be sent to the TG channel: https://t.me/joinchat/Ts7NBUAKK_JiZDQ0
+  * Entry will be automatically created in a new Google sheet : https://docs.google.com/spreadsheets/d/1CBBT1K1sLu6oy3MDCfxbOGH53X812_xpJqfBj8NAyH0/edit#gid=968062942
-  * Mod checks in the new Google sheet the details of the newly registered stuck TX
+  * Mod checks in the notification TG channel/new Google sheet the details of the newly registered stuck TX
-  * If data validated, then mod copies the data from the new Google sheet to the old Google sheet
+  * If data validated, then mod copies the data to the old Google sheet
 * Option of Flow B - Mod can still continue to choose to not ask users to register the issue in the ticketing system
   * Mod adds the new stuck TX in the old Google sheet based on the DM with the user on Telegram
 * Flows A & B - Mod notifies as usual the dev team via the Discord #stuck-txs channel of a new entry in the old Google sheet